-The feature plots window (see the section called Feature Plots) has a horizontal scroll bar that sets the position of the plot in the feature.
+The feature plots window (see the section called Feature Plots in Chapter 3) has a horizontal scroll bar that sets the position of the plot in the feature.
 As with the DNA plots, the vertical scrollbar to the right of the graph controls the window size of algorithm.